bottomsky/simu_sate/docs/DYNAMIC_LIBRARY_SUMMARY.md

 # Dynamic Library Summary

 This document summarizes how the dynamic libraries are produced, named, and consumed across platforms.
-It also clarifies the unified output policy and how the C# example/test workflow finds the native binaries.
+It also clarifies the output policy and how the C# example/test workflow finds the native binaries.

 ## Output Location

-All compiled artifacts are unified into the repository-level `bin/` directory, regardless of whether you build via:
+Primary build artifacts are located under `build/<Config>/` (e.g., `build/Release/`, `build/Debug/`), regardless of whether you build via:
 - CMake directly
 - Unified script `scripts/build.ps1`
-- Legacy scripts (`scripts/build_dynamic_library.ps1`, `scripts/build_dynamic_library.sh`)
-- Docker builds
+- Docker builds (mount or extraction)
 - C# integrated script (`scripts/example/csharp/build_and_test_csharp.ps1`)

-The C# script copies native libraries from `bin/` to the managed projects' output folders at build/test time.
+所有构建产物统一输出到 `build/<配置>/` 目录，确保跨平台一致性。

 ## Library Names